r0han01/nashville311ArcGisPipeline/README.md

 - Follow the data-driven rule: no hardcoded categories, weights, or thresholds.
 - Run `read_lints` and regenerate the GeoPackage before committing.

 Questions or ideas?
-Open an issue or ping the project maintainers listed in `src/nashvilleGis/config.py`.
+Open an issue, or email `hello@rkatkam.com` with the subject `nashville311ArcGisPipeline - <your topic>` (the contact details live in `src/nashvilleGis/config.py` for future updates).